 i.ii. an offence under section 49B (2) of the Crimes Act 1958 (grooming); and

 (ii) the infliction, on a child, of –

 (iii) serious neglect of a child.

-10. Help AHN make the Homestay as enjoyable as possible.
-This means regularly logging into your AHN user profile and responding to messages as soon as possible.
+- Help AHN make the Homestay as enjoyable as possible.
+This means regularly logging in to your AHN user profile and responding to messages as soon as possible.
 You must update AHN immediately with any changes to your Home, your capacity to provide a safe and supportive environment for your Guest, or any concerns you have about your Guest.
-You may be required to assist AHN in reminding your Guest to make payments to AHN at the time and by the method set out in their AHN Guest Agreement.
-With the exception of internet fees, AHN does not permit hosts to collect funds directly from the student.
-If a host should enter into a private arrangement with a student, they will be permanently archived.
+You may be required to assist AHN in reminding your Guest to make payments to AHN by the due date and method set out in their AHN Guest Agreement.
+AHN does not permit Hosts to collect funds directly from your Guest.
+If a Host should enter into a private arrangement with a Guest, they will be permanently archived.

 - Only use a registered vehicle with adequate insurance when transporting your Guest.
 When driving your Guest to their Education Provider or around the community you must hold a full valid Australian driver’s license, drive with reasonable care, obey all laws and regulations, and not drive under the influence of alcohol or drugs.
 Vehicles used to drive your Guest must be road registered with valid Compulsory Third Party (CTP) insurance in your name.
 Motor vehicle accidents and injuries are not covered under the AHN insurance policy and should be claimable under your CTP insurance.